G1ANT-Robot/G1ANT.Addon/G1ANT.Addon.MSOffice/G1ANT.Addon.MSOffice/Commands/OutlookOpenCommand.md

 ## Example

-This simple script just opens Outlook and then brings its window to the foreground (if it’s not already):
+This simple script just opens Outlook and then brings its window to the foreground (if it’s not there already):

 ```G1ANT
 outlook.open